 If you are staying in Palma, you don´t need a car for these next two.

-You can reach Port de Soller by taking either the 211 bus from Placa Espanya in Palma, or the old electric train to Soller and then the tram down to the Port (please note: the train is out of action usually end of December and all of January every year for repairs and maintenance).
+You can reach Port de Soller by taking either the 211 bus from Placa Espanya in Palma, or the old electric train to Sóller and then the tram down to the Port (please note: the train is out of service for maintenance in January each year).

 On arrival at the Port, you can choose to turn left, and head up to the lighthouse and take in the spectacular views as your reward as you climb, or choose to stay on the flat and complete the full semi circle until you reach the marina.